Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTimeZone-nextTransition-f.rst

     :status: todo
     :pysig: d03de0efeffef2d91ec115e9924b405c
     :realsig: (const QDateTime&) const
-    :digest: 59cabc32e9aabda4995b008db0d54dd5
+    :digest: b71ea184606685ef7dd81f176b8508b3

 Returns the first time zone Transition after the given *afterDateTime*.
 This is most useful when you have a Transition time and wish to find the Transition after it.

-If there is no transition after the given *afterDateTime* then an invalid :sip:ref:`~PyQt6.QtCore.QTimeZone.OffsetData` will be returned with an invalid :sip:ref:`~PyQt6.QtCore.QDateTime`.
+If there is no transition after the given *afterDateTime* then an invalid :sip:ref:`~PyQt6.QtCore.QTimeZone.OffsetData` will be returned with an invalid :sip:ref:`~PyQt6.QtCore.QDateTime` as its ``atUtc``.

 The given *afterDateTime* is exclusive.